Kefisu/MaintenanceBundle/README.md

 managing the maintenance mode status.
 The bundle provides a default implementation of this interface for:

 - `Kefisu\Bundle\MaintenanceBundle\Service\FileBasedMaintenanceManager` - reads and writes the maintenance mode status to the filesystem.
 The status is stored in a file named `maintenance` in the project cache directory.
+(Default)
+- `Kefisu\Bundle\MaintenanceBundle\Service\CacheBasedMaintenanceManager` - reads and writes the maintenance mode status to the cache configured for your application.
+The status is stored in the cache with the key `maintenance`.

 ### Maintenance Listener